| home

 However, to the rational mind, discussions between proponents of these

-subjects in certain designated newsgroups is just that, discussion,
+subjects in certain designated newsgroups is just that, discussion, not

 "challengable claims."
-Only the irrational fanatic would consider
+Only the irrational fanatic would consider them

 worthy of *demanded* proof, with those demands not responded to worthy